Price’s Prognostication: Kansas a GO for another snow show!

 Since this weather system won’t stick around long, we should start to see the snow wind down by early Tuesday evening in the west by the late evening in the Salina and Wichita areas.

 The snow forecast looks heaviest in the northwest for the overnight, with 1-3 inches of snow, perhaps some slightly higher amounts in spots.
-Then across southern and central Kansas Tuesday, generally 1 to 3 inches are forecast, with some higher amounts projected along the Kansas-Oklahoma state line.
+Then across southern and central Kansas Tuesday, generally 1 to 3 inches are forecast, with some higher amounts of 4 inches or more projected along and south of the Kansas-Oklahoma state line.
 In Wichita, we anticipate a trace to 1 inch by Tuesday evening.

 The snow will be out of here by Wednesday.
 We’ll slowly start to warm back up to near 50 degrees by the end of the work and school week.